google/arolla/arolla/array/README.md

 q.dense_data().size() for q in args ))` in the worst case.
-Practically the sparse representation makes sense if the number of present elements (or not-equal-to-default elements if `missing_id_value` is used) is less than 10-20% of the total size of a Array.
+Practically the sparse representation makes sense if the number of present elements (or not-equal-to-default elements if `missing_id_value` is used) is less than 10-20% of the total size of the Array.

 A pointwise operation can be defined by a functor or by a lambda function.
 All input arrays must be the same size.